 Overlapping fills / lines in the project

 DWGs from external consultants usually contain many overlapping fills and lines.
 While these are barely visible most of the time, storing too many fills and lines can cause serious performance issues with 2D navigation or when publishing any documentation from your project.
+Solution:

 Always consolidate drawings immediately after exploding them to a viewpoint (Floor Plans, Worksheets, Details, Sections, Elevations or Interior Elevations).